Cloud-Tech-AI/.github/profile/README.md

 We share latest news and articles related to Different Cloud Providers like AWS , Azure , GCP etc and much more.

+* This repositories are complete Open-Source made for the community by the community.
-We have decided to start cloud tech github community to help members in contributing to the community.
-Every member has a story to tell and by starting this projects, we aim to encourage each member to share their story/projects and help inspire the next generation of cloud professionals and enthusiasts.
+* Goal is to inspire members to work together on projects and develop the future generation of cloud professionals and enthusiasts.
+* Anyone wants to contribute, Feel free to submit Pull requests.

+Resources are added frequently! ⚡

+---

+# Open - Source Contribution

+* If you want to contribute, This repository is in build.
+Feel free to do.
+* Help needed for Alignment of Resources, and Readme.md creation with proper contributing guidelines.

+If you like this repo, be sure to ⭐ it.

+Please read [`contributing guidelines`](https://github.com/Cloud-Tech-Projects/contributors-guide/blob/main/CONTRIBUTING.md) before submitting new Resources.

+---

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?